Radser2001/Laravel-Student-Management-System/README.md

 ## Technologies Used

-We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor, please visit the [Laravel Partners program](https://partners.laravel.com).

-### Premium Partners

 - **Laravel :** The PHP framework used for backend development.
 - **Vue.js :** Frontend development powered by Vue 3.
 - **Inertia.js :** A library for building modern single-page applications (SPAs) with server-side rendering.